How To Build A Mountain Bike 1X Drivetrain Made Easy - 1x9 1x10 1x11

 There are several companies that are offering products to expand your cassette range to 40T/42T at the big cog.
 To do this you typically slide out your 17T cog and add in the new cog at the end of the stack.
 Some companies (OneUP) even provide a new 16T cog to replace your 15T and 17T cog for smoother shifting.
 Be sure to make sure the cassette expander cog you choose if made to be compatible with your cassette brand.

-If you’re looking for options for a cassette expander cog for your cassette check out the prices and selection at JensonUSA first.
+If you’re looking for options for a cassette expander cog for your cassette check out the prices and selection at Competitive Cyclist first.

 What size and type of rear derailleur do I need for a 1X drivetrain?